 How-to Guide for a Flawless Voice User Interface Design

-Ever since I saw the first part of Iron Man, I’ve been fascinated by the potential of AI technology Tony was able to identify and utilize, all too well with his AI assistant Jarvis.
+Ever since I saw the first part of Iron Man, I’ve been fascinated by the potential of AI technology Tony, all too well with his AI assistant Jarvis.

 But hey!
 We are already halfway there in not reel but real life.